A Christmas Carol (1984) | Dagon Dog Treats

 A Better Scrooge

-Despite being an American actor who does not make any effort to have an English accent in a movie that takes place in England with an almost entirely British cast, George C Scott’s portrayal of Scrooge my favorite version of the character, by far.
+Despite being an American actor who does not make any effort to have an English accent in a movie that takes place in England with an almost entirely British cast, George C Scott’s portrayal of Scrooge is my favorite version of the character, by far.
 The reason for this is because most others tend to go overboard with their performance, sometimes being overly comical as a result.
-In other films, he often comes across as a needlessly cruel individual who borders on being monstrous and sadistic.
+In other films, Scrooge often comes across as a needlessly cruel individual who borders on being monstrous and sadistic.
 While there certainly are and were plenty of wealthy individuals throughout history who undoubtedly can be described as monsters in their own right, the point of the story is to have him come to appreciate Christmas and humanity in a way that he reforms his perspective on the world and how he uses his wealth.
 Having him be so evil and without sympathy makes Scrooge seem almost irredeemable and even a little unrealistic.

 Scott’s Scrooge is not an evil or sadistic man.
 He’s merely disinterested, sarcastic, selfish, and impatient.
 These are all realistic qualities in a person that can be reformed in a way to make someone a better individual.
-The portrayal of Scrooge in this film almost makes him sympathetic in some ways, as the film focuses on the low points of his life and how there are justifications to why he is bitter and apathetic.
+The portrayal of Scrooge in this film almost makes him sympathetic in some ways, as the film focuses on the low points of his life and how there are justifications for why he is bitter and apathetic.
 While I would say that this isn’t the movie where Scrooge comes across as completely reformed before seeing his own grave—The Muppet Christmas Carol is the best example I know of for this—Scrooge in this version is a much more real character.

 The last thing I’ll say about why this Scrooge is better and more realistic is because his story can serve more as a lesson to people.
 While other Christmas Carol films focus just Scrooge and making him hyperbolic in his behavior, this one is more about how people can be corrupted by bitterness and greed into not caring about their fellow man, or just being completely ignorant of the strife that some people must endure.
 By making Scrooge simply ignorant and selfish, it makes his visits to Bob Cratchet’s house and the slums far more meaningful, because you get the sense that he was merely blind to his own indifference.
 A person like Scrooge with the means to help and change the world for the better, who feels that he’s entitled to his wealth because of the struggles he endured, may simply be unaware of why he should.
 Simply put, George C. Scott’s Scrooge is a more realistic interpretation of the character with a great deal more depth than other versions, whose reformation is far more meaningful as a whole experience.